exceptionnotfound/CSharpInSimpleTerms/README.md

 # CSharpInSimpleTerms
-This project is used as part of a mega-series on my blog.
+This project aims to describe all of C#'s features with simple, clean language.
+The series assumes you know nothing about C#, and want to start with the basics, though the posts can be read in any order.
 The publish order and dates for the posts are below.
 Pull requests are welcome!

 0. [Introduction](https://exceptionnotfound.net/introducing-csharp-in-simple-terms/)
 1. [The Type System](https://exceptionnotfound.net/csharp-in-simple-terms-1-the-type-system/)